-You must report to the Office of Financial Aid any outside or private scholarships that you receive during the year.
+You must report to the Office of Financial Aid and Scholarships any outside or private scholarships that you receive during the year.

-Your financial aid, including federal and private education loans, will be disbursed into your student account.
+Your financial aid, including federal and private education loans, is disbursed into your student account.
 Study abroad program fees that are billed through the University are the first charges that will be paid.
-After your program charges are completely paid, any remaining funds will be refunded to you as a credit balance.
+After your program charges are completely paid, any remaining funds are refunded to you as a credit balance.
 Direct deposit is recommended.

-Yes.
-Financial aid is available to meet costs related to courses established through UMD during J Term (late December–mid-January) and studies during May session (mid-May—early June).
-Please be aware that J Term courses are classified as part of the spring session and May session courses are classified as part of the summer session for registration and financial aid purposes.
-As a result, J Term financial aid is disbursed in mid-January and May session financial aid is disbursed in early June.
+Financial aid is available to meet costs related to courses established through UMD during winter break (late December–mid-January) and studies during May session (mid-May—early June).
+Please be aware that winter break courses are classified as part of the spring session and May session courses are classified as part of the summer session for registration and financial aid purposes.
+As a result, winter break financial aid is disbursed in mid-January and May session financial aid is disbursed in early June.
 For information on summer financial aid, review the May/Summer section under Financial Aid.

 This policy is determined by federal and state guidelines and includes a variety of grants, loans, and scholarships sponsored by federal and state programs and the University of Minnesota, as well as many private loans.